rutum/rutum.github.io/_posts/2019-06-17-persuasion.md

 ### 2. Scarcity exploitation - When something is hard to obtain, it makes us inclined to buy it our of fear of missing out (FOMO)

-effects contribute to scarcity exploitation:
+Contributors to scarcity exploitation:
 - Recency bias (When we perceive the availability of something to be recently decreased, we want it more)
 - Competitive nature (We hate losing to a rival)
-- Loss aversion (We like winning, but we hate losing out)
+- Loss aversion (We like winning, and we hate losing out)

 Examples of exploitation through scarcity: